ricardbejarano/teamspeak/README.md

 ## Features

-* Compiled from source during build time
+* Pulled from official sources during build time
 * Built `FROM scratch`, with zero bloat
-* Statically linked to the [`musl`](https://musl.libc.org/) implementation of the C standard library
+* Dynamically linked to the [`musl`](https://musl.libc.org/) implementation of the C standard library
 * Reduced attack surface (no shell, no UNIX tools, no package manager...)
 * Runs as unprivileged (non-`root`) user